I have a curiosity for humanity's darker side and I love doing research so I've combined those two things to write in-depth articles.

-Details of Victim
+Details of the Victim

 Discovery of the Body

 The boy’s body was found in the wooded area of Fox Chase, Philadelphia, Pennsylvania.
-He was discovered first by a man who had illegal muskrat traps in the area, so he didn’t inform anyone of the body.
+He was discovered first by a man who had illegal muskrat traps in the area, so he didn’t inform anyone about the body.

 The crime scene had been looked over multiple times by 270 police academy recruits.
-It was thought that due to the cold weather, the body of the boy could have been out in woods for 2 days to 3 weeks.
-The recruits found additional evidence, a mans blue corduroy cap, a child’s scarf and a mans handkerchief with the letter G in the corner.
-Unfortunately these clues didn’t lead anywhere.
+It was thought that, due to the cold weather, the body of the boy could have been out in woods for 2 days to 3 weeks.
+The recruits found additional evidence: a man's blue corduroy cap, a child’s scarf, and a man's handkerchief with the letter G in the corner.
+Unfortunately, these clues didn’t lead anywhere.

 Several Years Later

 On March 21, 2016, the National Center for Missing and Exploited Children released a forensic facial reconstruction of the boy’s face and added it to their database.

 In August 2018, genealogy expert Barbara Rae-Venter, who used DNA to crack several other cases, including the Golden State Killer, said she would use DNA profiling to try to identify the boy.
 To this day, the boy still remains unknown.

 There are a lot of theories in this case, so I won’t be going over all of them—only the most likely ones.